Supply-Chain Vetting¶

 Inspect the normalized package inventory:

-When a repository has fyn.lock, inventory includes:
+When a repository has fyn.lock or npm package-lock.json, inventory includes:

 - resolved package names and versions